wmelvin/filelist-tools/README.md

                         Directory in which to create output files.
 Optional.
                         By default the output is created in the currrent working directory.
+  --fullname            Also create the 'FullNames' CSV file.
+  --alt                 Also create the 'Alt' (wide) CSV file.
 ```

 ---